 Liz has taught in the secondary, FE and HE sectors since 1992.
-She initially taught English as a Foreign Language in schools and colleges in France and worked as a teacher, school manager and teacher trainer in Yokohama and Zushi in Japan, subsequently returning to university to undertake postgraduate research.
+She initially Location: Teacher Centre, Park Lane taught English as a Foreign Language in schools and colleges in Bordeaux and Nancy in France and worked as a teacher, school manager and teacher trainer in Yokohama and Zushi in Japan, subsequently returning to university to undertake postgraduate research.
 Her PhD was in French, and she also taught French language and culture at the Universities of Leeds and Sheffield for nine years, during which time she delivered research papers at French studies conferences in the UK, USA and Canada, as well as publishing research internationally in an encyclopaedia and in various academic journals.
-She also worked at the University of Leeds as editorial assistant for the iournal Al-Masāq in the Centre for Mediterranean Studies before being appointed to a postdoctoral role in the French Department.
+She also worked at the University of Leeds as editorial assistant for the journal Al-Masāg in the Centre for Mediterranean Studies before being appointed to a post-doctoral role in the French Department.
 Following this, Liz taught ESOL and EAP in the FE and HE sector for ten years, working as a lecturer, course leader, mentor and learning leader, prior to moving into teacher education.

-Joe Wearing, Programme Manager, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: joe.wearing@ucleeds.ac.uk Tel: 0113 2846539 Joe is Programme Manager for Teacher Education and works across full time, part time and Teacher Apprenticeships in both the Education and Training and school sector.
-He has worked in education since 2002, firstly as an English teacher including the Key Stage 3 coordinator, and then second in department.
-He worked as CPD Lead involving the whole-school design and delivery of CPD.
-His interests are the role of coaching in developing teacher autonomy, the learner experience and improving aspiration in challenging schools.
-Joe has also taught at Leeds University as the PGCE English Lead.
-Caroline Riches, Course Leader, Teacher Education Location: Teacher Centre, Park Lane Campus E-mail: caroline.riches@ucleeds.ac.u k Tel: 0113 2846539 Caroline has taught in the FE and secondary sectors since 2002.
-She initially taught Functional skills at Park Lane College before moving to Joseph Priestley College where she taught and worked with colleagues to embed English and maths into the vocational curriculums.
-In 2008 Caroline moved to an inner-city secondary school and has taught across all year groups and a range of abilities.
-She was head of students (Y7-Y13) with responsibilities for student achievement, wellbeing, behaviour and attendance.
-In addition, as a Head of Department in Humanities, Caroline worked with examination boards and peers to write the 9-1 GCSE Citizenship curriculum.
+Joe Wearing, Programme Manager, Teacher Education